 Following Pilate‘s sentence, Jesus was led away to be crucified.
 Crucifixion was a form of torture and execution practiced by many of the ancient societies, including Persia, Carthage, India, Scythia, Assyria, and Germanic tribes.
 The Phoenicians were probably the first to use a transverse cross beam rather than just an upright stake in the ground.
-From the Phoenicians the Romans adopted this practice as the primary means of execution of rebellious slaves and provincials who were not Roman citizens.
-(Incidentally, this is why Jesus could be executed by crucifixion, but the Apostle Paul, a Roman citizen, could not, and was beheaded.)
+From the Phoenicians, the Romans adopted this practice as the primary means of execution of rebellious slaves and provincials who were not Roman citizens.
+(Incidentally, this is why Jesus could be executed by crucifixion, but the Apostle Paul, who was a Roman citizen, could not, and was instead beheaded.)
 During the Jewish revolt in A.D.
-66 for example, the Romans crucified 3,600 Jews, many of them of the aristocracy.
+66 for example, the Romans crucified 3,600 Jews, many of them from the aristocracy.

 The victim was first scourged with a flagellum to weaken him before he was hung on the cross.
 Near the top of the cross was affixed the titulus or inscription identifying the criminal and the cause of his execution.
-Above Jesus’ cross in Greek, Hebrew (Aramaic), and Latin were printed the words “Jesus of Nazareth, king of the Jews”.
-The Latin acronym INRI comes from this; “Iesus Nazarenus Rex Iudaeorum“.
+Above Jesus’ cross in Greek, Hebrew (Aramaic), and Latin were printed the words

 Death by crucifixion was painful and protracted.
 It seldom occurred before thirty-six hours, sometimes took as long as nine days, and resulted from hunger and traumatic exposure.
 If it was decided to hasten the death of the victim, his legs were smashed with a heavy club or hammer.
 However, Jesus died within just a few hours.
-The New Testament, rather than dwelling on this painful death, simply recounts that “they crucified him”.
+The New Testament, rather than dwelling on this painful death, simply recounts that “they crucified him.”

 Bill Petro, your friendly neighborhood historian

-In part from Paul L. Maier’s In the Fullness of Time
+Inspired in part by Paul L. Maier’s In the Fullness of Time